Let’s take a quick look at the Lower Thames Crossing project objectives.

 Thurrock Council have recently concluded after analysing official National Highways traffic modelling data that the proposed Lower Thames Crossing would take as little as 4% of traffic away from the Dartford Crossing in the am peak, and 11% in the pm peak.
-National Highways official claim is that it would take around 20 or 21% of traffic away, dropping to 14% by 2041 (with no indication of what points between predicted opening year of 2030 and 2041 the reduction would drop further).
+National Highways official claim is that it would take around 19% of traffic away, dropping to 13% by 2045 (with no indication of what points between predicted opening year now predicted to be between 2032-34 and 2045 the reduction would drop further).

 There would also be a 50% increase in cross river traffic if LTC goes ahead.

 Regardless of which figure you use none are enough to bring the Dartford Crossing back below its design capacity, to allow traffic to flow freely.

 To improve resilience of the Thames Crossings and the major road network

 The latest changes to the proposed LTC include a new Orsett Cock to A1089 south connection which would utilitise the existing and local road network.

 There is also the issue of the lack of adequate connections which would result in traffic needing to take the Stanford Detour, again utilising the existing road network.